rochellelovegood/uniInfoHub/README.md

 Dynamic Announcements: Stay updated with the latest university announcements, including events, deadlines, and news.

-Faculty Directory: Browse through a comprehensive list of university faculties and their respective details.

 Scholarship Information: Access details about available scholarships and application procedures.

 Responsive Design: Optimized for both desktop and mobile devices.